Stirlingia latifolia

-Stirlingia latifolia, commonly known as blueboy, is a plant endemic to Western Australia.
+Stirlingia latifolia, commonly known as blueboy, is a species of flowering plant endemic to Western Australia.

 Description

 It grows as an erect shrub from 20 centimetres to 1.5 metres high, consisting of numerous stems up to 70 centimetres long, emerging from an underground lignotuber.
 Leaves are leathery, up to 10 centimetres long, and bifurcate into lobes up to three times.
 They extend well up the stems.
 Flowers occur in a panicle atop a scape up to 1.5 metres high.

 Taxonomy

 Stirlingia latifolia was first published by Robert Brown in 1830 under the name Simsia latifolia.
 It was later discovered that the generic name Simsia, published by Brown in 1810, was illegitimate, as it had already been published in 1807 for a genus of Asteraceae.
 A new generic name, Stirlingia, was published in 1838, but the transfer of the species published under Simsia was overlooked at first.
 Simsia latifolia would not be transferred into Stirlingia until 1841, when Ernst Steudel published Stirlingia latifolia (R.Br.)
 Steud.
 Meanwhile, John Lindley had published Stirlingia paniculata in his 1839 A Sketch of the Vegetation of the Swan River Colony; this would later be shown to be a synonym of S. latifolia.
 An attempt was later made to reinstate the name Simsia; resulting in its use by Carl Ostenfeld in 1921 when he published a purported variety, Simsia latifolia var. gracilis.
 This attempt was later rejected.